NLH COFFEE ROASTERS

-The tea plant grows best in warm climate with long sunlit days, cool nights and an abundance of rainfall.
+The tea plant grows best in warm climates with long sunlit days, cool nights, and an abundance of rainfall.
 Tea plants grow at altitudes ranging from sea level to 7,000 feet and on latitudes as far north as Turkey in the mid-east and as far south as Argentina in South America.

-Tea is indigenous to China, Tibet.
-It was discovered more than 5000 years ago by an emperor Shen Nung in China. and northern India, though it is cultivated in many other countries across the globe, including Sri Lanka, Japan, Kenya, Turkey, Indonesia, Vietnam, Argentina, Tanzania, Taiwan, Malawi, and Zimbabwe.
+Tea is indigenous to China, and Tibet.
+It was discovered more than 5000 years ago by the emperor Shen Nung in China. and northern India, though it is cultivated in many other countries across the globe, including Sri Lanka, Japan, Kenya, Turkey, Indonesia, Vietnam, Argentina, Tanzania, Taiwan, Malawi, and Zimbabwe.

 The most complex teas grow at higher altitudes and many bushes can be cultivated for over 100 years.
 Tea bushes cover about six million acres of the earth and are harvested every week during the almost year-long growing season.

-The first two leaves and a buds of the tea bush are hand plucked and harvested. then wither- Oxidized -fermented and dried.
-They can then be turned into different types of tea. e.g White, green Oolongs, Black and Yellow.
+The first two leaves and buds of the tea bush are hand-plucked and harvested. then wither- Oxidized -fermented and dried.
+They can then be turned into different types of tea. e.g White, green Oolongs, Black, and Yellow.

-Although not indigenous to the Africa continent, in little more than a century tea has become an important cash crop for East African countries such as Kenya, Tanzania, Uganda, Rwanda, and Burundi.
+Although not indigenous to the African continent, in little more than a century tea has become an important cash crop for East African countries such as Kenya, Tanzania, Uganda, Rwanda, and Burundi.

 The earliest reference to tea growing dates back over a hundred years to 1903.
 It is believed that a British settler living in Kenya's western highlands imported the first seedlings from India and planted them on a two-acre farm on an experimental basis.

-However commercialization of the tea started in 1924 and since then, Kenya can boast itself as major producer of black tea.
+However commercialization of the tea started in 1924 and since then, Kenya can boast of itself as a major producer of black tea.

 The main growing Kenyan districts are situated in or around the highland areas on either side of the Great Rift Valley at altitudes ranging from 1500 to 2,700 metres above sea level.
 Kericho region, in particular, hosts Most of the large-scale tea plantations.
 More tea farming is in the highlands east of the Rift Valley as well as in central Kenya.

-Most of this Teas are very unique.
-This varieties are not only said to be high in antioxidants but are also Organically grown in some of the most fertile soils in habitats that are rich in biodiversity and are ecologically stable.
+Most of these Teas are very unique.
+These varieties are not only said to be high in antioxidants but are also Organically grown in some of the most fertile soils in habitats that are rich in biodiversity and ecologically stable.

 They are grown near the equator, where the year-round growing season ensures consistency in product quality.
-Most of this lands are high altitudes areas , Providing a cooler and so less prone to problems with pests and plant diseases than lower altitudes areas.
+Most of these lands are high altitudes areas, Providing a cooler and so less prone to problems with pests and plant diseases than lower altitudes areas.

 Because tea is a relative newcomer to the continent; many tea-growing areas have modern tea factories and use cost-effective and efficient tea manufacturing technologies.

-Research is under way, particularly in Kenya, to develop varieties of tea with higher levels of desired bioactive substances such as catechins, theobromines, and anthocyanins as well as lower levels of caffeine.
+Research is underway, particularly in Kenya, to develop varieties of tea with higher levels of desired bioactive substances such as catechins, theobromines, and anthocyanins as well as lower levels of caffeine.
 African tea estates are also involved in developing environmentally sound growing techniques and renewable energy production.
-The Development of Purple Tea is such one successful story in
+The Development of Purple Tea is such one success story in

 KENYA TEA FARM TOUR.